Oluwafemisire/wander-wise-api/README.md

 ![Screenshot 2024-02-15 152534](https://github.com/Oluwafemisire/wander-wise-api/assets/66549203/8b8718e2-2027-40ea-9ad7-543bf47a81bf)

 A Web App to help you with your travel needs!
+Deployed right here [WanderWise](https://week-9-final-project-oluwafemisire.onrender.com/)

 ## Overview
 WanderWise is a project designed to provide users with comprehensive information about a particular city, including weather forecasts, hotel accommodations, and recreational activities.
 With WanderWise, users can plan their trips more efficiently and make preliminary decisions about their travel destinations.